zk-bankai/soulforge/applications/better_craigslist.md

 Future Plans:

-- Explore advanced applications of Plonky3's recursive proofs in complex email-based verification scenarios
+- Explore advanced applications of Plonky3's recursive proofs in complex email-based verification scenarios (this will open the door for many use cases be solved in a more private way)
 - Develop a library of optimized Plonky3 circuits for various email verification tasks
 - Contribute improvements and optimizations back to the Plonky3 project based on our findings
 - Investigate the potential for Plonky3 to enable new forms of private, verifiable communication beyond email